3rd Edition of the TUM Blockchain&Cybersecurity Salon

 Topic: P2P Decentralization & TEEs

-Session Chair: Filip Rezabek
+Chair: Filip Rezabek (TUM)

 - Lucianna Kiffer (IMDEA Networks Institute): Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue